scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 - How what exactly in the namespace would you like to modify

-  - _'member-function'_ plugins intercept calls to instance members.
+  - _'member-function'_ plugins intercept calls to **instance members**.
 These plugins are used to change the behavior of member functions, which are called on instance.

   - _'member-property'_ is an approach to change **properties**, which are not available on prototypes, e.g. state in a way it's defined throughout the ScandiPWA (`state = { ... };`).